- Last updated:

 Councillor Rick Baberowski

-Cr Rick Baberowski joined the Sunshine Coast Council in 2012 after winning the seat of Division 1 at the local government elections.
+Cr Rick Baberowski was elected to the Sunshine Coast Council in 2012 after winning the seat of Division 1.
+He currently holds the portfolios for Transport, the Arts and Heritage.

 Emeritus Professor Jennifer Radbourne has extensive experience in performing arts and academia.